haysconun/blastospim-processing-pipeline-Jupyter/README.md

 Choose the kernel you made above ( see the make-custom-kernel command above ) in the top right.

 Evaluate the cells to fine-tune on an example dataset.

-TODO: put back in augmentation ( problem with pyimgaug3d )

-TODO: put in notebook for evaluating fine-tuned model.